Bloomsbury Summer School

 Founded in 1990, we endeavour to present the finest programme of courses in Egyptology and ancient world history, languages, and archaeology, available in the UK.

-In 2024, we are offering 12 short intensive courses – online and in person in London – for adults of all ages: lifelong learners, students wishing to broaden their studies, and sixth-formers / high school students considering further study in these subject areas.
+In 2026, we will be offering a series of short intensive courses – online and in person in London, as well as visits to Egyptian monuments and collections in Europe – for adults of all ages: lifelong learners, students wishing to broaden their studies, and sixth-formers / high school students considering further study in these subject areas.

 Study Days

 We stage two study days each year in central London.
 These take place at the weekend and each day has four lectures given by one or more speakers.
-We have a reputation for attracting a range of fine speakers of international status, including over the years: Prof. Kent Weeks, Dr Irving Finkel, Prof. Geoffrey Martin, Mr John Romer, Prof. Rosalie David, and Prof. David O’Connor, Dr Campbell Price, and Dr José-Ramón Pérez-Accino.
-We will be announcing our 2025 study days soon.
+We have a reputation for attracting a range of fine speakers of international status, including over the years: Prof. Kent Weeks, Dr Irving Finkel, Prof. Geoffrey Martin, Mr John Romer, Prof. Rosalie David, Prof. David O’Connor, Dr Campbell Price, Dr José-Ramón Pérez-Accino, Dr Kathryn E. Piquette, Mr Michael Oakey, and Dr Marcel Marée.

 BSS in Egypt